Water Data Transfer Format (WDTF)

 - Naming conventions and methods of data delivery

 The Water Transfer Data Transfer Format (WDTF) is our preferred mode of data delivery and we are promoting this as the standard format for the transfer of water data.
 WDTF facilitates the transfer of Time Series data, and Metadata.

-From 28 February 2014, Category A persons are required to provide specified water information (224 KB) in WDTF.
+Category A persons are required to provide specified water information (224 KB) in WDTF.
 Over time, the regulations will require more Person Categories to provide their water information in WDTF.

 You can access a range of technical resources to do with WDTF including downloads of each version, WDTF tools and FAQs.